andrewfarm/msbcr/README.md

 MSBCR currently has some known issues, including:

   * Incorrect viewport size on non-retina displays
-  * Texture glitch along prime meridian
+  * Texture glitch along prime meridian (can be fixed by splitting textures into a cubemap)
-  * Visible T-junctions along the edges of globe tiles at different levels of detail
+  * Visible T-junctions along the edges of globe tiles at different levels of detail (can be fixed with tile skirts)
-  * Decreased performance rendering the atmosphere when zoomed in
+  * Decreased performance rendering the atmosphere when zoomed in (shader can be optimized with a lookup table)
   * Dark spots along coastlines at low levels of detail
   * Subtle lighting artifacts and occasional shadow acne